 Low tides are fun for doing low tide exploration.
 Pick a low tide to look at starfish and mussels clinging to sea walls.
 Or enjoy a high tide to see above piers and to get a different perspective on the water.

 At low tide, the dock apron can be very steep.
 Watch your footing and remember to tie your boat to a cleat if you leave it unattended on the slope.

-But the biggest reason to pay attention to the tides are because tides create current!
+But the main reason to be aware of tides, is because tides create current!

 As the tide rises out in the ocean, water ‘floods’ into San Francisco Bay and flows up to all the other bays and tidal channels upstream.
 As the tide falls, all that water ‘ebbs’ back out to the ocean.
 This movement of water is called current.